Use Cases/DevOps Agents

 Frequently asked questions

-Yes.
 Veto's MCP gateway provides authorization for all Model Context Protocol tool calls.
 This includes file system operations, shell commands, and custom tools exposed through MCP servers.
-Configure policies once and apply them across all MCP-connected clients.
+Configure policies once and they apply across all MCP-connected clients — Cursor, Claude Code, Cline, and any other MCP-compatible tool.